Dividing Assets And Debts In A Michigan Divorce

 Litigation, whether it’s about a business dispute, an auto accident or some other issue, is expensive and time-consuming.
 More often than not, the parties come away exhausted by the experience, and neither is typically completely satisfied with the outcome.
-It’s no different in divorce cases; even under Michigan’s “no fault” divorce law, issues concerning custody and visitation of minor children, child support, alimony and division of marital assets must still be resolved.
-If you’re seeking a divorce, the experienced lawyers at Lucido and Manzella will therefore always encourage you to consider the possibility that you and your spouse can agree on issues beyond the divorce itself.
+It’s no different when it comes to the division of marital assets in a divorce.

-But even if you have no kids (or they’re grown) you’ve probably accumulated during your marriage at least some real and personal property (Michigan law calls this the “marital estate”), and we know that reaching an agreement regarding the division of these assets can often be difficult and emotional for all involved.
+You’ve probably accumulated at least some real and personal property during your marriage.
+Michigan law calls this the “marital estate.”
+We know that reaching an agreement regarding the division of these assets can often be difficult and emotional for all involved.
 Sometimes, it’s necessary to let the court decide.
 In this case, Lucido & Manzella lawyers will fight to be sure you receive a fair allocation of the wealth you helped to accumulate.

 Michigan is a so-called “equitable distribution” state.
 In California and other so-called “community property” states, the court will generally try to achieve as close to an equal distribution of property as possible, regardless of the wealth or need of either spouse.
 By contrast, a Michigan judge is required to divide the marital estate in a way that is equitable (that is , fair) to both parties.
 As you might imagine, this is more art than science, though the law does provide for some guidance.